-To Determine Your Return On Investment Of Retail Sales Training:
+To Calculate The ROI Of Retail Sales Training:

 Look at your key performance indicators (KPIs)

 Look at the cost of your training program for one year.

 Look at how much your sales training program would have to grow revenue to breakeven.